pinax/pinax/docs/index.md

 ## Colophon

 These docs live in the <https://github.com/pinax/pinax> repo and are generated with MkDocs.
-Please create issues or pull-requests on that repo if you have any suggestions, corrections or contributions.
+Please create issues or pull-requests in that repo if you have any suggestions, corrections, or contributions.